 - You can donate boat sails to make into totes, and often receive a free tote in return.
 Although strong, sailcloth is highly flammable, so don’t buy flammable furnishings made with it (like curtains etc).

 - Oil spills cause birds to lose insulation/waterproofing (they freeze or drown).
 Use a funnel to change oil and antifreeze (lethal to pets, let your boat mechanic change it – see how to keep antifreeze out of our seas.

 - Wildlife-friendly boaters can take a 4-day course with WiSe Scheme and get a flag for your boat.
 This is ideal for charter companies, and you can use the certificate on your marketing literature and website.

-- Abroad, follow boating codes to help endangered dugongs and manatees (‘sea cows’).
+- If boating abroad, follow codes to help endangered dugongs and manatees (‘sea cows’).
 Manatees live in Florida/Caribbean, dugongs in Australia (fluked tails).
-Fast boats, jetskis and loss of habitat are main threats.
+The main threats are fast boats, jet-skis and loss of habitat.

 - Doggy Docks make it easier for dogs to use boat platforms, and can also be used for dogs to enter and exit swimming pools, if safe to do so (dogs can easily cramp, so never leave unattended in any water).